San Bernardo, Chile: Chilean folklore capital

-At a national level, San Bernardo is characterized as the capital of Chilean folkloric traditions.
+At a national level, San Bernardo is known as the capital of Chilean folkloric traditions.

-This is mainly due to two annual events held in the commune: the "Festival Nacional del Folklore de San Bernardo" (English: San Bernardo's National Festival of Folklore) and "Abril Cuecas Mil" (English: A Thousand Cuecas April).
+This distinction is primarily attributed to two annual events held in the commune: the "Festival Nacional del Folklore de San Bernardo" (English: San Bernardo's National Festival of Folklore) and "Abril Cuecas Mil" (English: A Thousand Cuecas April).

 Festival Nacional del Folklore

 The Festival Nacional del Folklore de San Bernardo has been held at the end of February since 1972 and draws participants and spectators from all around the country.
-The festival consists performances of traditional and folkloric Chilean music, dance, and singing, as well as competitions held at school, corporate, and community levels.
+The festival consists of performances of traditional and folkloric Chilean music, dance and songs, as well as competitions held at the school, corporate and community levels.
 It also features participants from other countries who are invited to showcase their respective folkloric traditions.
-An additional part of the festivals is the "Feria de Artesanía Tradicional" (English: Traditional Crafts Fair"), which centres around showcasing and promoting traditional artisanal gastronomy, arts and crafts from Chile and other Latin American cultures.
+An additional part of the festivals is the "Feria de Artesanía Tradicional" (English: Traditional Crafts Fair"), which centers around showcasing and promoting traditional artisanal gastronomy, arts and crafts from Chile and other Latin American cultures.

 Abril Cuecas Mil

-Abril Cuecas Mil is held annually on the last Saturday of April, since 1993.
-First proposed by professor Arturo García Araneda, a San Bernardino folklorist, the event centres around Cueca, Chile's national dance.
-The event lasts for about 30 continuous hours and consists of a line-up of musicians, bands, or folkloric groups playing a thousand Cuecas for an open floor, where anyone is welcomed to partake in the dancing.
+Abril Cuecas Mil started in 1993 and is held annually on the last Saturday of April.
+First proposed by professor Arturo García Araneda, a San Bernardino folklorist, the event centers around Cueca, Chile's national dance.
+The event lasts for around 30 continuous hours and consists of a line-up of musicians, bands, or folkloric groups playing a thousand Cuecas for an open floor, where anyone is welcomed to partake in the dancing.
 Participants range from enthusiasts and amateurs to professional and trained dancers.
 The style of Cueca usually alternates between more traditional folkloric styles during the day (e.g., salon, campesina, etc.) and more risqué styles during the night (e.g., porteña, brava, etc.).